 MFF uses Constant Contact for group email distribution.
 Some organizations automatically block Constant Contact.
 If this is the case for your organization, please contact your MFF Project Manager who will work to resolve the issue.
-If MFF changes email distribution platforms, notification will be sent to all MFF SNAP-Ed subrecipients.
+If MFF changes email distribution platforms, notification will be sent to all SNAP-Ed at MFF subrecipients.

-MFF SNAP-Ed Tools
+SNAP-Ed at MFF Tools -

 MFF has many resources and tools available to subrecipients as a component of the technical assistance to support successful implementation of a SNAP-Ed program.
 Below is a list of the key tools subrecipients will access and use on a regular basis.
-Additional resources and tools are available on the SNAP-Ed at MFF website, Partner Portal, and from the MFF SNAP-Ed Team.
+Additional resources and tools are available on the SNAP-Ed at MFF website, Partner Portal, and from the SNAP-Ed at MFF Team.